Grading Assignments and Assessments (Secondary Grading and Reporting)

 Collaborative teams may choose to apply a penalty when work is turned in after the due date.
 Though if a student has made a reasonable attempt to complete work, teams are encouraged to assign a grade no lower than 50 percent.

-If a student has been given multiple opportunities to complete work and has not done so, a zero may be entered in the gradebook in accordance with the reasonable late work policy established by the teacher teams.
+If a student has been given multiple opportunities to complete work and has not done so, and parent contact has been made for major assessments, quizzes or tests (tasks weighted more than 10%), a zero may be entered in the gradebook in accordance with the reasonable late work policy established by the teacher teams.